kevin-96/Interactive-3D-Scene/README.md

 '2' = Toggle green light on/off
 '3' = Toggle blue light on/off
 '4' = Toggle camera flashlight on/off
+'5' = Toggle main light on/off (DEBUG) - see the entire room lit up '6' = Toggle main light spotlight on/off (DEBUG)

 Animation:

-Debug Controls:
-'o' = Camera Ascend
-'p' = Camera Descend
-'l' = Toggle main light on/off
+'j' = Toggle rolling copper ball on/off
-'.' = Toggle main light spotlight on/off
+'k' = Toggle rolling silver ball on/off
+'l' = Toggle dice animation (can't press button again until animation ends)

 EXTRA FEATURES:
-nope. not yet...
+'r' = (Yaw) Turn 180 degrees - Don't waste time pressing 'q' or 'e' repeatedly :)

+NOTES:

+- Camera flashlight can be toggled on/off and it moves up, down, left, and right.
+Unfortunately, at the moment it doesn't turn with the camera's horizontal look angle (yaw).
+It points in the -z direction only.